Praniket-Utturkar/beat-cancer/README.md

 - Clone the Repository
 - Install Dependencies
     - npm install
-- Split the terminal
+- Split the terminal<br />
-<br />1.
-On one terminal :-
+1. On one terminal :-
 - Push the schema to neon
     - npm run db:push<br />
 2. On other terminal :-